 Core Studies as a curriculum organizer applies much of the research into the "Middle Years of Schooling" and seeks to improve the learning outcomes for all students between the ages of 10 and 15.
 Core Studies allows students to spend most of their time in a home class shared by a team of two teachers.
 Teachers in each team specialize in both Mathematics and Science or English and Humanities & Social Sciences.
 These teaching teams are encouraged to plan together to facilitate integration both across Core Studies and the curriculum generally where opportunities can be identified.

 Students requiring extra tuition in literacy and numeracy are supported by the Learning Enhancement Unit.
 Provision is also made for those students ascertained with special needs.
-A "Focus" class is available to students with identified learning difficulties in Cores Studies A and B in Years 8 and 9.

 Year 10 is part of the Senior school.
 It is a transitional year where students continue and complete core studies with a focus on "filling gaps" and "building bridges" toward future studies and work.
 In Year 10 all core subjects are treated as discrete subject areas.
 The Year 10 core subject areas are: Religious Education; English; Humanities & Social Sciences (currently History, Geography and Social Science); Mathematics and Science.